 Payment Due Dates

 Tuition and fees are payable at the Student Accounts Office according to a payment schedule released by the College for each semester published in the student portal.
-The College cancels schedules for non-payment once prior to the Fall, Spring and Summer semesters.
+The College cancels schedules for non-payment prior to the Fall, Spring, Summer and Winter semesters.
 Students should not rely on their schedule being cancelled for non-payment if they have had a change in plans and will not be attending.
 Students must officially drop their course(s) prior to the start of the semester in order to avoid financial liability.

 Your account information is available 24/7 in your MyCollege portal (select “My Account Banner” or “View My Bill’.)